 Originally from Sault Ste.
-Marie, I am currently a violin instructor (Applied Violin and String Pedagogy) at Wilfrid Laurier University and a violin instructor (private and group class instruction) with the Laurier String Academy.
-I am also an assistant professor – Music Education in the Western University Don Wright Faculty of Music, where I teach Group String Instruction (Violin/Viola) and String Pedagogy.
+Marie, I am a violin instructor with the Laurier String Academy.
+I am also an Assistant Professor – Music Education in Western University's Don Wright Faculty of Music, where I teach Group String Instruction (Violin/Viola) and String Pedagogy.
 I completed a Doctor of Philosophy in Educational Studies degree (with a focus on violin pedagogy) from the University of Windsor.
 I also earned a Master of Music, a Bachelor of Music, and a Performance Diploma in Violin Performance from the Indiana University Jacobs School of Music (IU) where I studied violin with Mimi Zweig, Kathleen Winkler, Baroque violin with Stanley Ritchie, and string pedagogy with Brenda Brenner.
 My passion for teaching was sparked at Indiana University where I was appointed as an associate instructor from 2005-2008 and assisted Zweig with the Indiana University String Academy.
 Through my experiences at IU, I established the first Canadian model of this preuniversity program at Laurier, in addition to a unique string pedagogy course for postsecondary performance and music education students at both Laurier and Western University.

 I have spent summers touring with the National Youth Orchestra of Canada; participating in the Casalmaggiore International Festival in Italy; teaching in Tuscany for a Professional Teachers Workshop alongside Mimi Zweig; and studying at the Banff Centre for the Arts with the Très Chic Piano Trio (Chamber Music Residency for Pre-Formed Ensembles).
-Recent performances have included chamber music concerts with the Penderecki String Quartet and the Kitchener-Waterloo Chamber Orchestra, and the Windsor Symphony Orchestra.
+Recent performances have included chamber music concerts with the Penderecki String Quartet, the Kitchener-Waterloo Chamber Orchestra, and the Windsor Symphony Orchestra.

 I am a member of the American Federation of Musicians of the United States and Canada (AFM), Canadian Music Festival Adjudicators’ Association (CMFAA), Ontario Music Educators’ Association (OMEA), Canadian Music Educators’ Association (CMEA), American String Teachers Association (ASTA), International Society for Music Education (ISME), and the Suzuki Association of the Americas (SAA).

 As, a performer, pedagogue, and scholar, I am passionate about teacher training, remedial pedagogy, and string education research.
 I was awarded a prestigious national Doctoral Scholarship from the Social Sciences and Humanities Research Council (SSHRC) for my doctoral research, where I investigated the remedial strategies of postsecondary violin instructors.
 In July of 2016, I served as the principal investigator of a qualitative study alongside Brenda Brenner at Indiana University Jacobs School of Music.
 This research study expanded upon my doctoral research to investigate the perceptions, progress, self-efficacy, and motivation of adolescent violin students as they engaged in remedial pedagogy while studying at the IU Summer String Academy.
 Through my current research interests, I hope to contribute significantly to the field of string pedagogy as the scope of my research expands.